kiegroup/github-action-build-chain/README.md

   - It merges the TARGET_GROUP:PROJECT:TARGET_BRANCH into the SOURCE_GROUP:PROJECT:SOURCE_BRANCH from the pull request triggering the job.
     > **_Warning:_** It will fail in case it can't be done automatically, properly informing to please resolve conflicts.

-- It gets the full downstream project chain based on configuration file.
+- It gets the full downstream project chain (the parents projects plus its children and their dependencies.
+At the end the whole chain) based on configuration file.
 - It recursively checks out the rest of the dependant projects defined in `definition-file`.

   - For each parent dependency: